johnnynguyen2104/VehicleTrackingAPI/README.md

-# Banking System Project
+# Tracking System Project

 ## Introduction

-This is a Banking system base CQRS design.
-This project I focus on some basic functionalities such as Balance, Withdraw, Deposit.
+a Vehicle Tracking system has been designed to records all the vehicle's tracking point every 30 seconds.
+All the functionalities are ready to go and the non-functional requirement has been archived (Security, Scalability, Extensibility, Maintainability and Performance).

+I will explain deeper about design decisions such as db, chosen archiectures and how the project measure the test's requirements below.

 ## Objectives

 I designed the architecture for this project base on CQRS(Command Query Responsibility Segregation), Repository pattern and few software principals such as SOLID, Seperate of concern.
-Moreover, this project represent for solving the concurrency problem and adapt some non-functional requirements such as:
+Moreover, fulfilling all the functionalities and measure the non-functional requirements is the most important.

-1. Maintainability.
+1. Security.
 2. Readability.
 3. Testability.
 4. Performance.
-5. Scalable
+5. Scalability.
+6. Extensibility
+7. Maintainability

 ## How Far Did I Get?

-I completed the test's requirements.
+I completed the test's requirements as well as the bonus feature.

-## Technologies
+## Technologies & Libs

-ASP.Net Core, Entity Framework Core, FluentValidations, MediatR, Nunit, NBuilder, Shouldly, Sql Server.
+ASP.Net Core, Entity Framework Core, FluentValidations, MediatR, Sql Server.

 ## How to build code

   1. Clone the repository (skip this step if you have the project on your machine)

-  2. Running EF Migration to create a test database, set active WepApi project and run update-database on Package Management Console with Persistent project as th target or you can use the backup file.
+  2. Running EF Migration to create Tracking & Vehicle database.
+Open a command prompt at root directory that contains project's solution and run these commands below to create database
+     ```
+     dotnet ef database update -c VehicleTracking.Persistence.VehicleTrackingDbContext -p VehicleTracking.WebApi

+     dotnet ef database update -c VehicleTracking.Persistence.TrackingDbContext -p VehicleTracking.WebApi
+     ```
-  3. At the root directory contains project's solution , restore required packages by running:
+  3. After that, on the current prompt, we will restore required packages by running:
      ```
      dotnet restore
      ```